danielrfry/ymf825board/manual/fbd_spec2.md

 ### INT, FRAC

 #### Description
 These registers specify a multiplier to the generated audio frequency.
+This number and frequency are proportional.
-The INT is an integer part and FRAC# is a fraction part.
+The INT is an integer part and FRAC is a fraction part.
 These registers are provided for each voice.

 #### Reset Value